 - Equipment Monitoring Market - Global Forecast to 2023

-- Smart Factory Market - Global Forecast to 2022
+- Smart Factory Market with COVID-19 Impact - Global Forecast to 2026

-- Collaborative Robots Market - Global Forecast to 2023
+- Collaborative Robot Market with COVID-19 Impact Analysis - Global Forecast to 2027

 About the Author: Pankaj Raushan is an Assistant Manager at MarketsandMarkets.
 He has worked for the company for more than 5 years and has been focused on the manufacturing domain.
 He has completed projects related to emerging technologies, providing industry analysis, go-to-market strategy, growth strategy, and competitive landscape.